1273 imperial election: Background

-There were 4 candidates: the favourites Rudolf, Count of Habsburg and Ottakar II of Bohemia (an elector himself), and lesser candidates Siegfried I, Prince of Anhalt and Frederick I, Margrave of Meissen.
+There were 6 candidates: the favourites Rudolf, Count of Habsburg and Ottakar II of Bohemia (an elector himself), and lesser candidates Louis II, Duke of Bavaria, Siegfried I, Prince of Anhalt and Frederick I, Margrave of Meissen.
+Charles I of Anjou supported his nephew Philip III of France but he did not gain support.
+Alfonso X of Castile (elected in 1257 alongside Richard) remained an anti-king until 1275.

 Election and aftermath

 Count Rudolf was elected without opposition after Henry XIII, Duke of Bavaria's promotion to elector instead Ottakar II.
 Rudolf's principal voters, Albert II of Saxony and Louis II of Palatinate, were assured by marrying his daughters to the two electors.
 He was crowned at Aachen Cathedral on October 24.

 Rudolf was the first member of the House of Habsburg to rule the Holy Roman Empire.
 The house would occupy the seat continuously from 1438 to 1740 and produce emperors and kings of Bohemia, England, Germany, Hungary, Croatia, Mexico, Ireland, Portugal and Spain, as well as rulers of several Dutch and Italian principalities.